 10. Railing posts

 Substructure deck components are usually constructed of traditional wood, which is vulnerable to moisture damage and weathering.
-Because of this, your deck substructure – and all its components listed below – should be inspected every year.
+Because of this, regular inspections of your substructure – and all its components listed below – should be performed at least once a year.

 2.)
 Support Posts

-Bridging Provides Support to Joists
+Blocking Provides Support to Joists